Types of Pumps: Important Types, Working & Applications

 Centrifugal Types Pumps

 Centrifugal force is the main ingredient in the operation of centrifugal pumps.
 In this type of dynamic pump, electrical energy from the coupled motor converts into hydraulic type.
 The impeller and the curved casing are the two important and main components of a centrifugal pump.
-The curved casing collects the fluid, leaving the impeller, and then surpasses with high pressure through the discharge tube.

 Additionally, when the liquid leaves the impeller, the velocity of the liquid is very high.
-Therefore, centrifugal force increases and which in the end increases the momentum of the liquid leaving the discharge tube.
+Therefore, centrifugal force increases which in the end increasing the momentum of the liquid leaving the discharge tube.
 Normally, these types of dynamic pumps find applications in septic tanks, pharmaceuticals, mining, agriculture, power plants, and petroleum sectors.

 Vertical Centrifugal Pumps